-Marklund Day School-Geneva Our newest building, named the Foglia Education Center, is located at 1S450 Wyatt Drive, Geneva, Illinois.
+Marklund Day School-Geneva, named the Foglia Education Center, is located at 1S450 Wyatt Drive, Geneva, Illinois.
 The school is on the Marklund Hyde Center campus.
 This state-of-the-art facility is meets the needs of children with multiple medical needs on Level One, and those with autism spectrum disorders on Level Two.
 It features intentional design components, upgraded technology, and places to meet, gather and grow!

 Marklund Day School provides an environment conducive to learning through specialized curriculum, positive behavioral interventions, and individualized student support.